ilozada/publications/README.md

  --- Matrix of pairwise distances across 461 eukaryotic species, based on their protein PFAM-domain contents: [matrix.pfams.distances.species.txt](https://github.com/ilozada/publications/files/9499596/matrix.pfams.distances.species.txt)

-## Useful in-house scripts (*updating files*)
+## Useful in-house scripts (*still updating files and information*)

-I decided to share the following scripts (in different programming languages) for those people working with large-scale comparative genomics, which usually involves handling more than 100 genome projects and using parallel computing.
+I'm happy to share the following scripts (in different programming languages) with those people working with large-scale comparative genomics, which usually involves handling more than 100 genome projects and using parallel computing.

 - **Downloading files with wget** \